AnnieLe0907/thianle-profile/README.md

 **Ho Chi Minh City University of Law** – B.A. in English Language (Legal English) (Transferred)
 _2021–2023_
 📌 GPA: 3.59 / 4.0 <br>
-_Studied core courses in legal English, civil law, and academic writing before transferring to pursue Computer Science in the U.S._
+_Studied some core courses in legal English, civil law, and academic writing before transferring to pursue Computer Science in the U.S._

 ---